Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/Glossary.md

 [Configuration](Configuration.md) documentation.

 **Project Auditor:** A suite of static analysis tools for Unity projects, in a package of the same name.
-Also, the name of a C# object which is created to actually perform the analysis and to return a Project Report.
+Also, the name of a C# object which is created to actually perform the analysis and to return a Report.

-**Project Report:** An object which is output from Project Auditor's analysis process.
+**Report:** An object which is output from Project Auditor's analysis process.
 It includes some information about how the analysis was configured, some high-level summary information, and a list of `ProjectIssues` detailing every issue and insight that was discovered by Project Auditor's analyzers.